 Our appellate lawyers’ expertise includes writing certiorari petitions to the Supreme Court and amici curiae briefs to appellate courts.
 Additionally, Brown, Goldstein & Levy lawyers advise clients about whether to file a certiorari petition, and we coordinate strategy among various amici.

-Our attorneys have represented appellate clients on a wide array of legal issues, including civil and human rights law, constitutional law, criminal law and procedure, employment law, federal statutory law, tax law, employment law, copyright law, and products liability law.
+Our attorneys have represented appellate clients on a wide array of legal issues, including civil and human rights law, constitutional law, criminal law and procedure, federal statutory law, tax law, employment law, copyright law, and products liability law.

 When other trial counsel seek us out to assist on an appeal, we work with them as a team to benefit from their intimate knowledge of the case below.
 We efficiently review the record and develop an appellate strategy tailored to the court and the strengths of the case.

 Our appellate success has earned the highest appellate ranking for the firm from Best Lawyers, including one appellate lawyer repeatedly named as Baltimore’s “Appellate Lawyer of the Year.”
 One of our appellate lawyers is the co-editor of the leading treatise on both federal and state appellate practice, Appellate Practice for the Maryland Lawyer, and another is the author of that treatise’s chapter on Motions Practice in the United States Court of Appeals for the Fourth Circuit.
 The firm’s appellate lawyers are members of highly selective, invitation-only organizations, such as the American Academy of Appellate Lawyers and the American College of Trial Lawyers, and many have been recognized in Super Lawyers and Best Lawyers in America.

 Matthews v.
 Lucas, 427 U.S. 495 (1976)